 Therefore, the NIS sampling frame was constructed from the subset of universe hospitals that released their discharge data for research use.
 Two sources for all-payer discharge data were state agencies and private data organizations, primarily state hospital associations.
 At the time when the sample was drawn, the Agency for Health Care Policy and Research (AHCPR) had agreements with 22 data sources that maintain statewide, all-payer discharge data files to include their data in the HCUP database.
-However, only 8 states in 1988 and 11 states in 1989-1992 could be included in the first release of the NIS, an additional 6 states have been included in the second and the third release of the NIS, and an additional 2 states have been included in the fourth release of the NIS, as shown in Table 31.
+However, only 8 states in 1988 and 11 states in 1989-1992 could be included in the first release of the NIS, an additional 6 states were included in the second and the third release of the NIS, another 2 states were included in the fourth and the fifth releases of the NIS, and 3 more states were included in this sixth release of the NIS as shown in Table 3.

 |Years||States in the Frame|